Simobr312/lpl_project/readme.md

 ## Overview
 This repository will contain an implementation of a domain-specific language(DSL) for representing simplicial complexes.
 The language will first be implemented in order to represent simplicial complexes in a mathematical meaningful way, with operations of glueing and union of complexes.
-I will do some work in order to let the complexes of dimension 2 and 3 be visualized.
+I will do some work in order to let the complexes of dimension less than 3 be visualized.
 But the main goal of this project is to calculate topological proprieties of the represented simplicial complexes: such as homology groups, Betti numbers, Euler characteristic, etc.
 In order to do that I will also need to add the possibility to represent chain complexes and boundary operators.
 I think I will do the implementation of these later after the midterm evaluation.